stennety/mywebsite/_posts/2023-01-02-how-to-digitize-old-photos.md

 ![]({{site.cdn_path}}/2023/01/02/epson_fastfoto.jpg)

-_It is endorsed by Shaq, but unlike Shaq's FTX endorsement, is actually worth your money.
+_It is endorsed by Shaq, but unlike Shaq's [FTX endorsement](https://en.wikipedia.org/wiki/FTX), Epson is not a massive Ponzi scheme.
 Too soon?_

 It seemed to be the most popular of the consumer bulk scanners out there, could scan as quickly as one photo per second, had a price point that made it actually cheaper than sending the photos off to be scanned,